How it works

 Animation and audio modelling provide scaffolding for listening and speaking activities.*

-All pupils work on the same core content, while progressing at their own pace within defined boundaries.
-The app provides a simple overview of learning through clear indicators of what is new, in progress and secure, allowing progress to be visible without additional correction or tracking.
+Where teachers choose to use the app, pupils work on the same core content while progressing at their own pace within defined boundaries.
+The app provides a simple overview of learning through indicators of what is new, in progress and secure.

 4. Reflection and awareness

-Pupils use a personal logbook to record progress and reflect on what they have practised and what they can recognise or understand.
+Pupils use a personal learning journal to record progress and reflect on what they have learned and what they can recognise or understand.
 Reflection is kept simple and age-appropriate, without grades or comparison.
-These three elements — classroom teaching, short independent practice and reflection — are repeated throughout the programme, forming a consistent cycle over time.
+These four elements — lesson preparation, classroom interaction, regular revisiting and reflection — are repeated throughout the programme, forming a consistent cycle over time.

-A simple and consistent cycle: lessons are prepared from selected content, language is introduced in class, practised briefly and regularly, and revisited through reflection.
+A simple and consistent cycle: lessons are prepared, language is introduced in class, supported through regular revisiting, and reinforced through reflection.

 *For GDPR reasons, the images on this page are illustrative only.
 They are AI-generated and depict typical classroom scenarios.